summermengarelli/gathering-data-web/sections/browsing-art.md

 # Using APIs to Access an Art Collection

 Using what we've learned about browser API calls and JSON, let's fetch some images and information about images from an art museum.
-The Art Institute of Chicago, made famous in the 1986 comedy *Ferris Bueller's Day Off*, offers a very handy and well document API service to patrons for free.
+The Art Institute of Chicago, made famous in the 1986 comedy *Ferris Bueller's Day Off*, offers a very handy and well documented API service to patrons for free.
 [Their user-friendly introduction is here](https://api.artic.edu/docs/#quick-start).

 First, let's follow their suggest to access the `/artworks/` endpoint containing all their published artworks by clicking here: [https://api.artic.edu/api/v1/artworks](https://api.artic.edu/api/v1/artworks).
 What do you notice?